LP-Atkins/Mod-Cloud/README.md

 * v1.02: Added support for the steam overlay.
 * v1.03: Changed the script to use a direct link to a zip file for mods, this allows the script to be a 'one click' operation for the end user.
 * v1.04: Modified to support any game.
 * v1.05: Packaged into a HTA for multi-game management with a GUI.
+(Renamed from Valheim-Cloud to Mod-Cloud)

 ## How to use:    ***NOTE*** The default setting in this file will load my server mod configuration and allow you to join my public server.